argus-authz/argus-pep-api-java/README.md

 Support
 -------
-Send your support request to argus-support@cern.ch or use GGUS.
+Send your support request to argus-support@googlegroups.com or use GGUS.

 Source
 ------